Can Wild Foods Save the Amazon?

-Instead of clearing the jungle to raise monocultures, why not help save it by increasing the value of the healthy foods that grow there naturally?
+Instead of clearing the jungle to raise monocultures, their argument goes, why not help save it by increasing the value of the healthy foods that grow there naturally?

 Between 2001 and 2017, the Peruvian Amazon lost nearly 2.67 million hectares (more than 10,000 square miles) of tree cover, an area slightly larger than the state of Maryland.
 In 2017 alone, according to Global Forest Watch, 303,000 hectares (815,000 acres)—a chunk almost the size of Yosemite National Park—were cleared.
 While illegal gold mining is devastating southern Peru, agriculture is driving habitat destruction in Ucayali, where the deforestation rate is the country’s highest.

 One major cause of forest loss is palm oil production.
 Ucayali is Peru’s second-largest producer of oil palm, and plantations have spread dramatically over the past dozen years or so—from 11,000 hectares (27,000 acres) in 2006 to almost 40,000 hectares (99,000 acres) in 2017.
 Rice farming is also expanding as migrants arrive from northern Peru, where floods and mudslides have damaged cropland.